This post may contain affiliate links. Please see my disclosure policy for details.

-If you want to experience the Himalayan mountain range from the ground and you aren’t planning on trekking, Nagarkot is a great option as it’s only a 2 hour drive from Kathmandu.
+It’s only a 2-hour drive from Kathmandu.
 It’s a nice place to head for sunset and you can see the mountains turn a pinkish hue from the Sun.

-Unfortunately, I was here in the off season and so the clouds covered up the mountains, but the rice terraces and vantage points were outstanding.
+Unfortunately, I was here in the off-season and so the clouds covered up the mountains, but the rice terraces and vantage points were outstanding.

 The local buses here in Nepal are quite a risk but doable (but don’t sit on the roof like the guys above!).

 11. Experience Nepali heritage in Bhaktapur

 It’s an ancient medieval Newar kingdom and a UNESCO world heritage site.
-Here, you can see some of the many palaces, temples and museums which give an insight into what life was like in the Nepali days of old.
+Here, you can see some of the many palaces, temples, and museums which give an insight into what life was like in the Nepali days of old.

 I was here around the Chinese new year and so it was absolutely packed!
-The same goes for any festival time here in Nepal, so be weary if you don’t like crowds.
+The same goes for any festival time here in Nepal, so be wary if you don’t like crowds.

-If you’re staying here, be aware that it’s a car free area and so you’ll need to carry luggage yourself from the taxi drop off.
+If you’re staying here, be aware that it’s a car-free area and so you’ll need to carry luggage yourself from the taxi drop-off.

 12. Try an Everest beer (or two!)

 A lot of bars will sell you the big versions at 650ml but you can easily grab a few glasses and share.

-13. Dine in style at the Kaiser café
+13. Dine-in style at the Kaiser café

 It’s perched inside a neo-classical palace complex and is an oasis of luscious greenery compared to the busy, dusty streets of Thamel.

-It’s quite a pricey place as it’s part of the Dwarika group, but I usually just pop in for my favourite key lime cheesecake, it’s just so bloody good!
+It’s quite a pricey place as it’s part of the Dwarika group, but I usually just pop in for my favourite key lime cheesecake, it’s just so good!

 14. Try Momo’s

 They are steamed dumplings and many places will sell them in a variety of different flavours.
-Meat, cheese, veg and even chocolate are popular!
+Meat, cheese, veg, and even chocolate are popular!